Pectolite (Larimar) Value, Price, and Jewelry Information

-Although the mineral pectolite occurs in locations across the globe, these fibrous aggregates are seldom cohesive enough to cut.
-This material is usually too soft and fragile for jewelry wear.
-However, if pectolite's fibers inter-grow, it can become jade-like in toughness as well as appearance.
-When sufficiently compact, pectolite cabochons take an excellent polish.
+Although the mineral pectolite occurs in locations across the globe, these fibrous aggregates are seldom cohesive enough to cut and usually too soft and fragile for jewelry wear.
+However, if pectolite's fibers grow intertwined, it can become jade-like in toughness as well as appearance.

-With colors ranging from white to various shades of blue, Dominican pectolite is the loveliest in the world.
+With colors ranging from white to various shades of blue, pectolite from the Dominican Republic is the loveliest in the world.
 Traces of copper contribute to this blue coloration.
-The finest stones are dark blue and translucent.
+The finest stones are dark blue and translucent, but sky blue specimens with cloud-like patterns are also highly prized.
 Known by the trade name Larimar, this variety of compact pectolite can take a very high polish.
 Though locally abundant, Larimar is a rare gem material.

-The refractive indices of this series vary with the presence of Ca and Mn.
+The refractive indices (RI) of this series vary with the presence of Ca and Mn.

 Fibrous material has chatoyancy that can give pectolite cabochons a cat's eye effect.